credativ/pg_checksums/README.md

 to be read and all page headers to be updated, so can take a long time on a large database.

-The database cluster needs to be shutdown cleanly in order for the program to operate.
+The database cluster needs to be shutdown cleanly in the case of checksum activation or deactivation, while checksum verification can be performed online.

 PostgreSQL versions since 9.3 are supported.